It’s hard to believe that we aren’t actually eating the real Mediterranean Diet. But, it’s true.

 First, we must understand where the Mediterranean Diet came from.

 The Mediterranean diet was made popular after the Blue Zones research.
-This found that there were seven regions of people in the world who not only lived the longest, but were also the healthiest.
+This found that there were five regions of people in the world who not only lived the longest, but were also the healthiest.
 The Blue Zones project set out to study these people.
-One of these groups of people were those living off the tiny island of Ikaria, Greece.
+One of these groups of people was those living off the tiny island of Ikaria, Greece.

 The dietary habits of these people were observed, and it was later to become known as what we now call the Mediterranean Diet.